Azure identity management security overview

 - See which users are Azure AD administrators.

-- Enable on-demand, just-in-time (JIT) administrative access to Microsoft services such as Office 365 and Intune.
+- Enable on-demand, just-in-time (JIT) administrative access to Microsoft services such as Microsoft 365 and Intune.

 - Get reports about administrator access history and changes in administrator assignments.